zavolanlab/mirflowz/README.md

-For improved reproducibility and reusability of the workflow, as well as an easy means to run it on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], almost all steps of the workflow run in their own container.
+For improved reproducibility and reusability of the workflow, as well as an easy means to run it on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], all steps of the workflow run in their own container.
 As a consequence, running this workflow has very few individual dependencies.
 It does, however, require that the container engine [Singularity][singularity] is installed.

 Create and activate the environment with necessary dependencies with conda: